 A difference of practice with respect to fast ice and consolidated ice was encountered by the team.
-AARI often indicates large areas of immobile ice as being "fast" but Germany and Finland never draw fast ice in an area of shipping or an area that was previously consolidated and that might still move in the near future.
+AARI often indicates large areas of immobile ice as being "fast" but Germany and Finland never draw fast ice in an area of shipping or an area that was previously consolidated and that might still move in the near future (fig.6, fig.9 and fig.10).
 This initiated a discussion about the meaning of fast ice with agreement that, in general, fast ice does not produce pressure whereas pressure could be significant in areas of consolidated ice.
 This definition could be significant for not only ship navigation but also oil drilling operations.